Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

         }
 ```

-9. In next step grid component for application icons is created.
-Grid spacing and columns number is defined in the [GridLayout](/application/dotnet/guides/nui/grid-layout.md) object.
+9. In the next step, grid component for application icons is created.
+Grid spacing and columns number are defined in the [GridLayout](/application/dotnet/guides/nui/grid-layout.md) object.
 The `appGrid` component width and height is set to fill its parent:

 ```csharp
             View appGrid = new View()